 The Intel i5 8400 comes close, but thanks to Intel’s 14nm production woes, it’s pricing continues to fluctuate.
 And, if you’re doing serious PC work alongside your gaming hobby, it’s six-core, six-thread design sits behind the AMD chips in pure multithreaded computational terms.

-At the high-end the brand new eight-core, 16-thread Intel Core i9 9900K has taken the win over the Ryzen 7 2700X.
-But it is hard to track down, and even if you can find one, they’re considerably more expensive and only really offers a tangible performance difference in CPU-bound games.
+At the high-end the eight-core, 16-thread Intel Core i9 9900K has lost out to the Ryzen 9 3900X.
+The Intel chip is simply more expensive and only really offers a tangible performance difference in CPU-bound games.
 Of which there are few.
 But over time, as GPU power increases, that will change and the performance differential displayed by the two chips will increase.

 And for budget chips, the Ryzen 3 2200G will deliver a decent level of CPU performance and has a Vega GPU baked into it which will allow for 720p gaming without the need for a graphics card.
 A bona fide bargain.